Layer-Conglomerate/The-Layer-Wiki/The-Layers-Wiki.md

 So, in one evening, the gardener experienced both: heaven in Augarten Eden and the Piss-Hell at the Lendplatz toilet.
 The double-edged discovery of the hell and heaven of the Layers!

 ---
+## Layer 8: The Human Factor

+In informatics, specifically in computer network theory, there is its own Layer theory.
+These Layers have different meanings and are structured differently.
+However, the aforementioned OSI model shares a hidden Layer 8 with this Layer theory. **The human factor**.
+The first 7 Layers of the OSI model are very well documented in a YouTube video: https://www.youtube.com/watch?v=KHMwhjQrCmo

+However sometimes the problem is occurring on another Layer - the person interacting with the machine.
+The problem is occurring on **Layer 8**.

+---